Our strength grows through community.

 You may send your membership dues made payable to:

 Contact any booster club officer for more information.

-To date, the foundation has awarded tens of thousands of dollars to teachers through Instructional Excellence classroom grants, thousands more for at-risk, gifted, and special education programs and serves as a tax-exempt clearinghouse for other school system initiatives.
-The foundation also administers a number of scholarship programs and was the driving force behind EmpowerLink, a school-to-home community network collaboration with the Carrollton Housing Authority.
+To date, the foundation has awarded tens of thousands of dollars to teachers through Instructional Excellence classroom grants, thousands more for at-risk, gifted, and special education programs, student scholarships and serves as a tax-exempt clearinghouse for other school system initiatives.

 The Carrollton City Schools Education Foundation’s primary focus is to enhance classroom instruction.
 Its hallmark is the Instructional Excellence Grant program, which has awarded more than $200,000 directly to teachers for classroom instruction.